 - Submit the completed form to Jennifer Moore

-MEI is currently accepting registrations for the August 15-18, 2023 full evaluation.
+MEI is currently accepting registrations for the November oral interview only on November 15 and the January 16-18 full evaluation.

-The deadline for the August testing is noon Monday, July 31, 2023.
+The deadline for the November testing is noon on Thursday, November 2.

 What Is the ITA Evaluation?